Skip to main content

 """

-from generated.servers.filesystem import list_directory, read_file, write_file
+from generated.mcp.filesystem import list_directory, read_file, write_file

 entries = await list_directory({"path": input_dir})